Join me on a free self-guided Garden District Walking Tour … it’s the best way to enjoy the prettiest neighborhood in New Orleans!

 At 2727 Prytania, next to The Rink, you’ll find Claiborne Cottage.
 I don’t have a photo, but this is another home that was owned by novelist Anne Rice.

 At the corner of Prytania and Washington, you’ll see a wall surrounding Lafayette Cemetery No.1, the Garden District cemetery.
-We are going to come back to this later, so keep walking until you get to Eighth Street, then make a left.
+We are going to come back to the cemetery later, so keep walking until you get to Eighth Street, then make a left.

 Walk down Eighth until you get to the George Washington Cable House at 1313 Eight Street.